oddcamp/frontend-manual/README.md

 ### File Structure and Boilerplate

-We usually use [SASS-Boilerplate](https://github.com/oddcamp/sass-boilerplate) in a pair with [SASS-Utils](https://github.com/oddcamp/sass-utils) for SASS projects (please follow the guidelines provided on the repository pages).
+We usually use [SASS-Boilerplate](https://github.com/oddcamp/sass-boilerplate) together with [SASS-Utils](https://github.com/oddcamp/sass-utils) for SASS projects (please follow the guidelines provided in the repository pages).

-- Aim for **componentisation**, i.e. creating multiple independent/encapsulated small structures rather than few large.
+- Aim for **componentization**, i.e. creating multiple independent/encapsulated small structures rather than a few large ones.

-- In SASS projects we usually split components into two categories/folders:
+- In SASS projects, we usually split components into two categories/folders:
   - `components` – global components
-  - `pages` – page specific components
+  - `pages` – page-specific components

 - Be very strict at placing components in their own files, e.g.: